wcchu/GoTick/README.md

 3. Reward

 Reward `R` is defined at the end of an episode, for each of the 3 outcomes: winning, losing, and draw.
+Thus `R[t] = 0` except at the end of time.

 4. State